Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 And so now, in addition to running against Bush, the Democrats are running against somebody who hasn't even been elected, and that's Rumsfeld.

-This notion that they're going to run away with the House and the Senate.
+This notion that they're going to run away with the House and the Senate don't buy this, folks.

-This is uh this is uh Mayor Rocky Anderson at the anti-war anti-Bush rally in Salt Lake City yesterday.
+This is Mayor Rocky Anderson at the anti-war, anti-Bush rally in Salt Lake City yesterday.

 Let no one deny that we are patriots.